AlbanAndrieu/kayrros/README.md

  - We are currently migrating to [AKS](https://azure.microsoft.com/fr-fr/services/kubernetes-service/) and [ACR](https://azure.microsoft.com/fr-fr/services/container-registry/)
  - My personnal AWS account is locked.
 I tried to recreate one but credit card is not working.
 So petclinic helm chart have been tested on my workstation (Ubuntu LTS with microk8s)

-To conclude, I did not manage to create AKS managed cluster.
+To conclude, I did manage to create AKS managed cluster at [petclinic-native](http://af86714a48626468ab4d34de25446f3e-1284156163.eu-central-1.elb.amazonaws.com/).
 BTW AWS is not free...
 But tool is great.

 I used [hub.docker.com](https://hub.docker.com/repository/docker/nabla/petclinic-native) instead of ECR...
 And Github to store my chart.